 ABOUT THE PROJECT

 Dreaming Safer Schools is a community and youth-engaged research project.
-We research the Ontario education system and engage various communities to imagine education spaces that are safe for Black, Indigenous and racialized disabled students.
+We research the Ontario education system and engage various communities to imagine education spaces that are safe for Black, Indigenous and racialized disabled/neurodivergent students.

 This project was created by the Disability Justice Network of Ontario with funding from the Laidlaw Foundation.